cloudmesh/classes/docs/source/i524/technologies.rst

      and email, and provides APIs for connecting cloud billing and usage data to any business or financial system. :cite:`www-cloudability`

+388. CDAP

+    CDAP :cite:`www-cdap` stands for Cask Data Application Platform.
+CDAP is an application development platform using which developers can build, deploy and monitor applications on Apache Hadoop.
+In a typical CDAP application, a developer can ingest data, store and manage datasets on Hadoop, perform batch mode data analysis, and develop web services to expose the data.
+    They can also schedule and monitor the execution of the application.
+This way, CDAP enables the developers to use single platform to develop the end to end application on Apache Hadoop.

+    CDAP documentation :cite:`www-cdap-docs` explains the important
+    CDAP
+    concepts of CDAP Dataset, CDAP Application and CDAP Services.
+CDAP Datasets provide logical abstraction over the data stored in Hadoop.
+CDAP Applications provide containers to implement application business logic in open source processing frameworks like map reduce, Spark and real time flow.
+CDAP applications also provide standardize way to deploy and manage the apps.
+CDAP Services provide services for application management, metadata management, and streams management.
+    CDAP can be deployed on various Hadoop Platforms such as Apache Hadoop, Cloudera Hadoop, Hortonworks Hadoop and Amazon EMR.
+    CDAP sample apps :cite:`github-cdap-sample-apps` provide explain how to implement apps on CDAP platform.

 .. _techs-exercise: